ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Non-equivocation:

-: a state where it is impossible for a Transparency Service to provide different views of its Append-only Log to Relying Parties about the same Artifact.
+: a state where it is impossible for a Transparency Service to provide different views of its Verifiable Data Structure to Relying Parties about the same Artifact.
 Over time, an Issuer may register new Signed Statements about an Artifact in a Transparency Service with new information.
 However, the consistency of a collection of Signed Statements about the Artifact can be checked by all Relying Parties.

 Receipt:

-: a cryptographic proof that a Signed Statement is included in the Append-only Log.
+: a cryptographic proof that a Signed Statement is included in the Verifiable Data Structure.
 Receipts are signed proofs of verifiable data-structure properties.
 The types of Receipts MUST support inclusion proofs and MAY support other proof types, such as consistency proofs.

 Registration:

-: the process of submitting a Signed Statement to a Transparency Service, applying the Transparency Service's Registration Policy, adding to the Append-only Log, and producing a Receipt.
+: the process of submitting a Signed Statement to a Transparency Service, applying the Transparency Service's Registration Policy, adding to the Verifiable Data Structure, and producing a Receipt.

 Registration Policy: